Pre-University: Social Sciences

 Dr Vangelis Chiotis is a Teaching Fellow at the Centre for Open Learning.
 He has been working as lecturer and teaching assistant in higher education since 2010, teaching economics and politics.
 His research interests include moral philosophy, applied and normative ethics, theories of justice and philosophy of economics.
 Dr Chiotis holds a PhD in Politics, Economics and Philosophy from the University of York, an MA in Political Economy from the University of Essex and a BSc in Economics from the University of Piraeus, Greece.

-The course aims to introduce Pre-University students to the study of Social Sciences at the University of Edinburgh, which has a long and proud history in the social sciences including key figures such as economist Adam Smith.
+The course aims to introduce Pre-University students to the study of Social Sciences at the University of Edinburgh.
+Edinburgh has a long and proud history in the social sciences, including through the contributions of key figures of the Scottish Enlightenment, such as Adam Smith and Adam Ferguson, who produced ground-breaking work in economics and sociology.

 Class Times